mautic/user-documentation/docs/contacts/contacts_overview.rst

 .. note::

     * In **Settings > Configuration > Tracking Settings**, you can enable the **Do Not Track 404 error for anonymous Contacts** option to not track page hits on any 404 error page tracked by the tracking code.
-This option helps prevent bots tracking.
+This option helps prevent his option helps prevent tracking pages you're not interested in, and filling the Contact logs with bot activity..
+See :ref:`Tracking settings<tracking settings>`

     * Data for anonymous Contacts isn't available for segmentation or reporting.
 Once the Contact is known, the data is available.
 This applies to non-campaign based dynamic web content filters.